BillCoML/HIV_drug_resistance/README.md

 This is a project for the Machine Learning course (STAT469) at the University of Victoria (by Dr. Xuekui Zhang)

-The purpose of this project is to find out which machine learning model should perform well to determine the chance of DRUG RESISTANCE in HIV treatment.
+The purpose of this project is to find out which machine learning model should perform well to determine the chance of DRUG RESISTANCE in HIV treatments.

 I assessed 6 models:
 1. Logistic Regression (with L1 regularization)